iguanaonmystack/traingame-bot/README.md

 A virtual play area for train-based card play.

 The bot is controlled by players within an IRC channel and in private messages (PMs) to individual players.
+You will still need a shared board and playing pieces; I have found that a shared Google Slides presentation works quite well here.

 ### Installation and running

+For both IRC and Discord:

 Optionally create and activate a new virtualenv with the following line in the shell: